- Maria Montessori

 Diversity at RPMS includes the collection of our similarities and differences based on characteristics we are born with and/or experiences we have had, including race, religion, family composition and construct, socio-economic level, ethnicity, heritage, gender, gender identity and expression, age, sexual orientation, language, physical abilities, and learning differences and style.

-We believe that having a diverse community of students, parents, faculty, and board, representative of the broader community in Chicago, will foster in our students the ability to value and respect the differences among us, leading them to become more thoughtful and capable citizens of our community and world.
+We believe that having a diverse community of students, parents, faculty, and board members, representative of the broader community in Chicago, will foster in our students the ability to value and respect the differences among us, leading them to become more thoughtful and capable citizens of our community and world.

 We believe that every human being should be treated with fairness and dignity.
-We recognize that our world, both locally and globally, at times falls short of that ideal.
-We believe our children should learn skills to help make the world a more just place for all.
+We recognize that our world, both locally and globally, at times, falls short of this ideal, and we believe our children should learn skills to help make the world a more just and equitable place for all.

 We believe that our world is interconnected and our students, in order to be vital members of the global community, must build cultural competency to navigate that world with respect, empathy, and depth of understanding.

 At its root, and underlying these principles, is our Rogers Park Montessori School Mission and dedication to peace education.